isaaskin/command_spawner/README.md

-                                     on_finished_callback=on_finished,  # Suppress return code when it is not provided on_exception_callback=on_exception,  # Raise exception on runtime when it is not provided shell=False,  # If True, the command will be executed through the shell (not recommended) daemon=False  # If True, current runtime will not wait commands to be executed )
+                                     on_finished_callback=on_finished,  # Suppress return code when it is not provided on_exception_callback=on_exception,  # Raise exception on runtime when it is not provided shell=False,  # If True, the command will be executed through the shell (not recommended) daemon=False  # If True, current runtime will not wait for commands to be executed )